 Zig Zagged in Dawn of War: The first game gave the (evil) orks a healer unit, but Chaos has nothing (the Space Marines and eldar have healers).
 In the following expansions, the (good) Imperial Guard never got a healing spell/unit, the Necrons just ressurect their dead troops, while Dark Eldar have only one unit who can Leech Life from enemies.
 The Tau aren't all that evil, but only one of their units can heal itself (by eating dead bodies).
 The Sisters of Battle have a fast-healing spell, but it's tied to a single squad and costs ressources.

-Averted in Golden Sun: Many a player has been unpleasantly surprised to see Saturos cast Cure and Menardi casting Wish, both because it's a powerful/party-healing spell and they're the Final Boss.
+Averted in Golden Sun: Many a player has been unpleasantly surprised to see Saturos cast Cure and Menardi casting Wish in the final boss fights.
+Menardi in particular gets some Fridge Logic since Wish is a Mercury spell and she's a Mars Adept (maybe she has an Upgrade Artifact... or some Mercury Djinn).

-The Dullahan is even worse, not only does he heal 200 HP every turn, he also has a Leech Life attack.
+The Dullahan is even worse, not only does he heal 200 HP every turn, he also has a life-draining attack.

 Averted with Vyse and Co's imposters in Skies of Arcadia.
 Fina's imposter has healing magic just like she does, and isn't afraid to use it.